 It is a calorie-free fiber which is very elastic.
 It is rich in vitamins (A, B1, B2, B6, B12, C, D, and E) protein, lipids, fatty acids, and minerals such as zinc, copper, iron, and magnesium.

-Not only is it a healthy food but its gentle texture and ability to hold water makes it an excellent skin care product.
-I am not sure how to make skin care products from this supplement but that will be another post for another time.
+Not only is it a healthy food but its gentle texture and ability to hold water make it an excellent skincare product.
+I am not sure how to make skincare products from this supplement but that will be another post for another time.

 So, let’s start with the health benefits of Konjac.